Mehdi-Amine/potential-yearnings/_posts/2021-12-02-dismantlingnns.md

+---
+layout: post
+title: Dismantling Neural Networks to Understand the Inner Workings with Math and Pytorch
+subtitle:
+---

 # Dismantling Neural Networks to Understand the Inner Workings with Math and Pytorch
 ## Motivation
 As a child, you might have dismantled a toy in a moment of frenetic curiosity.
 You were drawn perhaps towards the source of the sound it made.
 Or perhaps it was a tempting colorful light from a diode that called you forth, moved your hands into cracking the plastic open.